niravnmore/softskills_assignment/README.md

 ### Effective Listening

 Effective listening is accomplished with the help of multiple faculties of our body sequentially - ears, eyes, mind, heart.
 - Ears - We are able to know the content and tone of the message.
-Also the intent of the message can be derieved from the stress on words, volume and pace of the delivery.
+Also the intent of the message can be derived from the stress on words, volume and pace of the delivery.
 - Eyes - We are able to observe the body language of the individual and make a fair image of the person's character and confidence level.
 - Mind - True sense of the message can be made from the inputs received from ears and eyes.
-- Heart - Emotional connect to the message is established through our heart and emotions.
+- Heart - Emotional connection to the message is established through our heart and emotions.

 ### Written Communication

 - In formal communication, there are certain predefined norms that should be observed to display professionalism.
-- Written communication can be referred multiple times and so extra caution should be taken to make sure the sent message is precise and accurate.
+- Written communication can be referred to multiple times and so extra caution should be taken to make sure the sent message is precise and accurate.
-- Written communication is used in form of letters, emails and chats.
+- Written communication is used in the form of letters, emails and chats.
 - In certain streams it is important to maintain an accurate and updated knowledge base for references which requires written communication skills.
 - For emails, we should follow below structure

 ```